Team culture

 Science benefits from diversity

-A few recent articles from Nature with many more links within:
+A few articles from Nature with many more links within:

 Sexual harassment is rife in the sciences